bbauska/JS-Notes4Pros/README.md

 <h4>Notes</h4>

-The alert method is technically a property of window object, but since all window properties are automatically global variables, we can use alert as a global variable instead of as a property of window meaning you can directly use ().
+<p>The alert method is technically a property of window object, but since
+all window properties are automatically global variables, we can use alert as a global variable instead of as a property of window meaning you can directly use ().</p>

 <p>Unlike using , alert acts as a modal prompt meaning that the code
 calling alert will pause until the prompt is answered.
 Traditionally